 Julie has also found from her clinical experience, that since so many people are constantly told to lose weight, people will generally avoid the doctor because of that.
 So when you avoid the doctor and neglect your healthcare needs, that will obviously worsen your symptoms and overall health.

-On top of all this, Julie believes that a general blanket statement to lose weight teaches us that “fat bodies or larger bodies are bad and is a form of discrimination and weight stigma.
+“Fat bodies or larger bodies are bad and is a form of discrimination and weight stigma.
 We also know that weight stigma is associated with higher insulin levels, cortisol, cholesterol and blood sugars”

 A lot of women with PCOS often describe feeling overwhelming cravings, particularly for carbs.
-This phenomenon occurs because cells that have become insulin resistant no longer are responding to insulin, so the pancreas keeps producing more insulin to compensate.
-Since the muscles are properly getting the glucose it wants, it’s basically just floating in the blood stream, effectively starving and sending out more signals for their preferred source of fuel- sugar!
+This phenomenon occurs because cells that have become insulin resistant are no longer responding to insulin, so the pancreas keeps producing more insulin to compensate.
+Since the muscles aren’t properly getting the glucose it wants, it’s basically just floating in the blood stream, effectively starving and sending out more signals for their preferred source of fuel- sugar!
 So I asked Julie how women could respond to their cravings without worsening their PCOS by gaining more weight or spiking their insulin.

-“Have you been eating enough?”
+- “Have I been eating enough?”

-“Have you been sleeping enough?”
+- “Have I been sleeping enough?”

-“Are you eating enough protein?”
+- “Am I eating enough protein?”

-“Are you restricting too much?”
+- “Am I restricting too much?”

-“Are you exercising too much?”
+- “Am I exercising too much?”

-“Have you been taking your supplements?”
+- “Have I been taking my supplements?”

-How to Eat Intuitively When You Have PCOS
+Eating Intuitively When You Have PCOS

 Eating Enough calories

-eating More Protein for symptom management
+Eating More Protein for symptom management

 Inositol